More Romantic Stories Page

 bare floor as she walked to the kitchen.
 She stopped

-the counter after lunch.
+on the counter after lunch.
 Then she filled a plastic

 cup halfway with water and took her pills.
 It was